ulif/little-pwny/README.rst

 to learn more about all options supported.

+Please note, that the Python package is called `little-pwny` while the executable script is called `pwny`.

 At no time the raw password is transferred to https://haveibeenpwned.com.
 Instead we use the generously offered haveibeenpwned.com-API to deploy `k-anonymity <https://en.wikipedia.org/wiki/K-anonymity>`_.
 I.e. we send the first five chars of the SHA1 hash of any given password.
-This way you can check new passwords without revealing them to the server (or any listening party).
+This way you can check new passwords without revealing them to the server (or any other party).

-`little-pwny` requires no additional packages.
-It requires Python 3.x.

 Install